Quark-Meson Coupling Model, Nuclear Matter Constraints and Neutron Star Properties: Introduction

 As we have already observed, in a recent development of the QMC model~\cite{Guichon:2008zz}, the self-consistent inclusion of the gluonic hyperfine interaction led to a successful description of the binding energies of $\Lambda$-hypernuclei, as well as the observed absence of medium and heavy mass $\Sigma$-hypernuclei, with no additional parameters.
 We stress that these results were obtained under the minimal assumption (consistent with the OZI rule) the $\sigma$, $\omega$ and $\rho$ mesons do not couple to strange quarks.
-Furthermore, the consistency with hypernuclear properties is obtained without the need to introduce additional, much heavier mesons which do couple to the strange quarks~\cite{Weissenborn:2011ut}.
-This again has the effect of keeping the number of free parameters in the model low.
-While the model could be supplemented with heavier mesons containing strange quarks~\cite{Weissenborn:2011ut}, Occam's razor suggests that one should not introduce them if they are not needed.

-In this paper we present the latest development of the QMC model which extends the earlier study of Stone {\it et al.}~\cite{RikovskaStone:2006ta}.
-While that earlier study demonstrated the importance of exchange (Fock) terms in calculations of the EoS of dense baryonic matter in beta-equilibrium, it included only the Dirac vector term in the vector-meson-nucleon vertices.
-In this work we include the full vertex structure, which one might expect to enhance the pressure at high density, particularly in the case of the $\rho$ meson for which the tensor coupling is much larger than that of the $\omega$.
-These terms were already included within the QMC model by Krein~{\it et al.}~\cite{Krein:1998vc} for symmetric nuclear matter.
-Here we generalize their work by evaluating the full exchange terms for all octet baryons and adding them, in the same way as Stone {\it et al.}~\cite{RikovskaStone:2006ta}, as additional contributions to the energy density.
-Our investigation complements the important work of Miyatsu {\it et al.} who performed a relativistic Hartree--Fock calculation incorporating the tensor interaction~\cite{Miyatsu:2011bc}.
+In this paper we present the latest development of the QMC model in which we include the full vertex structure of the exchange term, including not only the Dirac vector term, as was done in ~\cite{RikovskaStone:2006ta}, but also the Pauli tensor term.
+These terms were already included within the QMC model by Krein~{\it et al.}~\cite{Krein:1998vc} for symmetric nuclear matter and more recently by \cite{Miyatsu:2011bc}.
+We generalize the work of Krein~{\it et al.} by evaluating the full exchange terms for all octet baryons and adding them, as additional contributions, to the energy density.
+A consequence of this increased level of sophistication is that, if we insist on using the hyperon couplings predicted in the simple QMC model, with no coupling to the strange quarks, the $\Lambda$ hyperon is no longer bound.